trashpirate/encode-solidity-finalProject/README.md

 ## Betting Contract
 https://sepolia.etherscan.io/address/0xAed298e5d34a32cf6510fB14b2fedBf8575536fe

+### Issues:
+- need to reenter bet amount after approving
+- starting round occurs separately in backend and on chain
+- claim reward should appear when round closed
+- claim button is not working yet
+- backend needs work to integrate smart contract interaction
+- adding admin panel functionality
+- Transaction Hash Visualizer is currently backend-only, and error handling can be improved.

 ## Transaction Hash Visualizer
 ### Feature Description
 As a gamification and psychic incentive for user participation, the Transaction Hash Visualizer displays a new animal picture every time any user interacts with the betting contract.
 This is implemented in the backend, but not currently the frontend.